Pix4D/cogito/README.md

 This project follows [Semantic Versioning](https://semver.org/) and has a [CHANGELOG](./CHANGELOG).

-**WARNING** According to semver, no backwards compatibility is guaranteed as long as the major version is 0.
+**NOTE** Following semver, no backwards compatibility is guaranteed as long as the major version is 0.

 Releases are tagged in the git repository with the semver format `vMAJOR.MINOR.PATCH` (note the `v` prefix).
-The corresponding Docker image has tag `MAJOR.MINOR.PATCH` and is available from [DockerHub](https://cloud.docker.com/u/pix4d/repository/docker/pix4d/cogito).
+The corresponding Docker image has tag `MAJOR.MINOR.PATCH` and is available from [DockerHub](https://hub.docker.com/r/pix4d/cogito).

-The Docker tag `latest` points to the latest release.
+### Which Docker tag to use?

-A development branch might have an associated tag `BRANCHNAME-latest`.
-Do not rely on them.
+You can pin the resource to a specific release tag `MAJOR.MINOR.PATCH`.

+If you omit the pinning, you will be following the Docker tag `latest`, which for this resource always points to the  latest release, not to the tip of master.
+This should normally be fine, but can still break in case of change of major version!

 ## Example